Geoffrey Cather: First World War

 Originally buried near where he was killed, Cather's grave was later lost.
 His name is listed on the Thiepval Memorial to the Missing, which was established near Thiepval in Picardy.
-A plaque to his memory is on the walls of the main building of Hazelwood School, which he attended in his youth; and he is listed on the Royal Fusiliers Regimental Memorial in St Anne's Cathedral in Belfast.
+A plaque to his memory is on the walls of the main building of Hazelwood School, which he attended in his youth; and he is listed on the Royal Irish Fusiliers Regimental Memorial in St Anne's Cathedral in Belfast.

 Victoria Cross

 King George V presented Cather's VC to his mother on 31 March 1917, in a ceremony at Buckingham Palace.
 He was also entitled to the 1914–15 Star, the British War Medal, and the Victory Medal.
 His VC and other medals were later donated by his brother to the Royal Irish Fusiliers Museum in Armagh, Northern Ireland.